Photo: Our Birch Bark Panels

 Finally, natural materials have millions of varied forms, textures, colours and patterns.
 Play along with these characteristics to support the mood of each room and represent a desired earth element.

-We hope to have provided useful tips to use materials in your space, and we’re curious to know how you use them in your own interiors.
+We hope we have provided useful tips to use materials in your space, and we’re curious to know how you use them in your own interiors.

 Let us know in the comment box below.